Skip to main content

 How far can a Tesla go?

-Many people are scared to swap petrol or diesel for electric because of range anxiety.
-Here at DriveElectric, we've found that range anxiety only really exists in non-EV drivers.
-Get behind the steering wheel of an electric car and any anxiety soon goes.
+Many people are hesitant to swap petrol or diesel for electric because of range anxiety.
+Here at DriveElectric, we've found that range anxiety only really exists in non-EV drivers — get behind the wheel of an electric car and it soon disappears.

 270 miles 'real world' range*